NoraTheTurtle/nora_25/_posts/2023-08-31-snakeGame.md

 comments: false
 layout: post
 title: Snake Game!
-description: The game with the snake that eats apples
+description: The game with the snake that eats apples (USE WASD!!!)
 type: hacks
 courses: { compsci: {week: 4} }
 comments: true